mrndhlovu/milestone-project4/README.md

 [![Build Status](https://travis-ci.org/mrndhlovu/milestone-project4.svg?branch=master)](https://travis-ci.org/mrndhlovu/milestone-project4)

 This is the last milestone project for the Code Institute Full Stack Frameworks With Django.
 The Unicorn attractor app is an issue tracker where users can sign up and submit code issue ticket.
 Bug issues are given priority when enough votes are made for a ticket and features will require a €5 payment.
-User can sign up for a `Unicorn Free membership` for a free account or `Unicorn Pro membership` for an `ALL ACCESS` account which costs €10 per month.
+Users can sign up for a `Unicorn Free membership` for a free account or `Unicorn Pro membership` for an `ALL ACCESS` account which costs €10 per month.

 The project is built using a number of technologies the core being Django for the backend and React JS for frontend.

-## UX
+# UX

----

 From the UX design point of view, the app is setup to be clear to users as to how the app will solve their problem.
 Using big CTA buttons, clear to read text and balanced contrast of colors, the user is drawn to the functionality of the app and understand what steps they need to take next.